rozlynboutin/microbiome_helper/Remove-low-quality-reads.md

 This script assumes FASTX-Toolkit is in the user's PATH.
 You will likely need to point the program to where the jar files for BBMap are installed with the "--bbmap" option (it assumes the jar files are in /usr/local/prg/bbmap by default).

-By default the numbers (and %) of reads filtered out at each step are reported in "readFilter_log.txt".
+By default the numbers (and %) of reads filtered out at each step are reported in "read_filter_log.txt".

 Options: